1. What are Metsä Board's main products and what are their typical end uses?

 11. What is Metsä Board's relationship with Metsä Fibre?

-Metsä Fibre is a pulp company and, like Metsä Board, part of Metsä Group.
-Metsä Board owns 24.9 per cent of Metsä Fibre, which guarantees Metsä Board's self-sufficiency in pulp.
+Metsä Fibre is a producer of pulp and sawn timber, and, like Metsä Board, part of Metsä Group.
+Metsä Board owns 24.9% of Metsä Fibre, which guarantees Metsä Board's self-sufficiency in pulp.
 Metsä Fibre's annual pulp capacity is roughly 3.2 tonnes and consists mainly of softwood pulp.
 Read more about Metsä Group's structure here.

-13. What is Metsä Board's total annual pulp balance?
+12. What is Metsä Board's total annual pulp surplus?